-Last week while filling all the nail holes in the plank ceiling, crown molding, baseboards and window trim, I ran out of wood filler and when I went to pick some up I found something new- new to me anyway.
+Last week while filling all the nail holes in the plank ceiling, crown molding, baseboards and window casings and all the trim moulding I’ve been installing, I ran out of wood filler and when I went to pick some up I found something new – new to me anyway.
 White wood filler baby!
 (It actually comes in quite a few wood colors too if you’re interested.)
+This stuff is the coolest thing I’ve found in a while.
+Maybe you’ve been using it for a while now…and if that’s the case, why haven’t you told me about it?

 It feels like wall spackle but it dries very hard.
 It’s awesome!
 It molds super well to hide any imperfections you might have made with — say –your compound mitered cuts on your crown molding.
 I smoosh it into the nail holes with my finger — press it in to completely fill the hole.
 It doesn’t crack or shrink.